 Story score: 4/10

 The Girls und Panzer anime is made amazing by its ridiculous, explosive action.
 Tanks racing through city streets and the thundering barrage of shells, it’s absolutely great.
 Dream Tank Match is as close as an adaptation of these scenes as one could reasonably hope for.

 Action is real-time, third-person tank driving with an accessible control scheme.
 The tanks drive as you would expect and the handling nicely mixes the fast-paced nature of the show with more realistic aspects.
 It feels enough like driving an actual tank, but you can still rev the engine for a speed boost and drift around like you’re in a heavily armored sports car.
-The tanks are also diverse and you are sure to notice the difference between the lighter BT-42 and the heavier tiger models.
+The tanks are also diverse and you are sure to notice the difference between lighter tanks such as the BT-42 and the heavier models.